shaybanerjee/MacroTech-Website/README.md

 The website can be viewed at: http://www.macrotech.de

-I am the sole author of the website, and I continue to update it on a weekly basis.
+I am the sole author of the website, and I continue to update it on a monthly basis.